 The park entrance is 237 highway miles north of Anchorage and 124 miles south of Fairbanks via the Parks Highway.
 The 92-mile Park Road provides access to national park campgrounds and to private lodges in the Kantishna area.
 Private vehicle traffic is restricted beyond the Savage River checkpoint at Mile 15.
 From late May to mid-September, the Visitor Transportation System (VTS)—comprised of shuttle buses and tour buses—provides transportation into the park beyond Mile 15.
-Each September, after the shuttle buses stop running for the season, a 4-day lottery allows 400 lucky winners per day to drive their private vehicles along the length of the Park Road (or as far as it is passable).
+Each September, after the shuttle buses stop running for the season, the park hosts its 4-day Road Lottery event.
+Lottery winners can purchase a 1-day permit to drive their private vehicles the length of the Park Road (or as far as it is passable).

 The visitor centers are the source for on-site information about camping, backcountry travel, the park shuttle bus system and daily ranger-led hikes, walks and programs.
-The visitor centers are open from mid-May to mid-September; hours are 8 a.m. to 6 p.m.
-Eielson Visitor Center is open June 1 until the road closes, with daily hours from 9 a.m. to 7 p.m.
+The visitor centers are open from mid-May to mid-September; hours are 8 A.M. to 5 P.M.
+Eielson Visitor Center is open June 1 until the road closes, with daily hours from 9 A.M. to 5:30 P.M.

-For more information, contact Denali National Park and Preserve; phone 907-683-2294.
+For more information, contact Denali National Park and Preserve; phone 907-683-9532.

 The park shuttle bus service provides transportation for the majority of the park’s visitors.
 Some buses operate exclusively in the entrance area, shuttling visitors between the visitor center, Riley Creek Campground, the railroad depot, the sled dog demonstrations and out to the Savage River area at Mile 15.
 Other buses travel beyond the vehicle check station at Mile 15, providing service to Teklanika River and Wonder Lake campgrounds and Eielson Visitor Center.
 Check bus schedules carefully: Wonder Lake is an 11-hour bus ride round-trip.